platyplus/charts/source/tilehuria/README.md

 - A kubernetes cluster
 - Cert-manager 0.15 installed in the `cert-manager` namespace
 - Traefik 2 installed in the `traefik` namespace
-- DNS records pointing to the cluster: example.org, hbp.example.org and hasura.example.org
+- DNS records pointing to the cluster:
+  - example.org
+  - hbp.example.org
+  - hasura.example.org

 ## Installation